mariamingallonMM/AI-ML-W8-clustering/README.md

 - The name of the dataset is passed on via `X.csv`.
 This file is a comma separated file containing the data.
 Each row corresponds to a single vector xi .
 - The main .py file shall be named `hw3_clustering.py`.
 This file includes both the K-means and the EM-GMM algorithms.

-You should write your K-means and EM-GMM codes to learn 5 clusters.
-Run both algorithms for 10 iterations.
-You can initialize your algorithms arbitrarily.
-We recommend that you initialize the K-means centroids by randomly selecting 5 data points.
-For the EM-GMM, we also recommend you initialize the mean vectors in the same way, and initialize  π  to be the uniform distribution and each  Σk  to be the identity matrix.
+We need to write the K-means and EM-GMM algorithms to learn 5 clusters.
+We need to run both algorithms for 10 iterations each.
+We will initialize them arbitrarily, the recommendation being initializing the K-means centroids by randomly selecting 5 data points.
+For the EM-GMM, it is also recommended to initialize the mean (μ) vectors in the same way, and initialize pi (π) to be the uniform distribution, and each covariance matrix per cluster (Σk) to be the identity matrix.

 ## Expected Outputs from the program

-When executed, the code writes the output to the file listed below following the formatting requirements specified also below.

-When executed, the code writes several output files, each as described below.
-Note the formatting instructions given below.
-Where [iteration] and [cluster] are noted below, these shall be replaced with the iteration number and the cluster number.
+When executed, the code writes several output files, each as described below, where [iteration] and [cluster] shall be replaced with the iteration and cluster number.

 - centroids-[iteration].csv: This is a comma separated file containing the K-means centroids for a particular iteration.
 The  k th row should contain the  k th centroid, and there should be 5 rows.
 There should be 10 total files.
 For example, "centroids-3.csv" will contain the centroids after the 3rd iteration.
 - pi-[iteration].csv: This is a comma separated file containing the cluster probabilities of the EM-GMM model.
 The  k th row should contain the  k th probability,  πk , and there should be 5 rows.
 There should be 10 total files.
 For example, "pi-3.csv" will contain the cluster probabilities after the 3rd iteration.